Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-Further subclasses of the tVG, wherein one or more of its parameters $p,q,r,a,b,c$ are zero, have been distinguished by GT (1999).
-From the constraint that $p+q+r=0$, at least two of the quadratic coefficients must be nonzero for the tVG to indeed be nonlinear.
+Further subclasses of the TVG, wherein one or more of its parameters $p,q,r,a,b,c$ are zero, have been distinguished by GT (1999).
+From the constraint that $p+q+r=0$, at least two of the quadratic coefficients must be nonzero for the TVG to indeed be nonlinear.
 Thus, owing to the symmetries in the model, the authors have focused on the situation with $r=0$, since the cases with either $p=0$ or $q=0$ are analogous.
-This yields nine distinct subclasses, whose constants of motion are summarized in this section (see Tables 1-2).
-This model has two free parameters in Eq. (\ref{eq:p40}) (Table 1) and thus two independent constants of motion (Table 2), for each subclass.
+This yields nine distinct subclasses, whose constants of motion are summarized in this section (see Table 1).
+Further details of the calculation are provided in the Supplementary Information (SI).
+This model has two free parameters in Eq. (\ref{eq:p24}) (SI Table 1) and thus two independent quadratic invariants (Table 1), for each subclass.
 Furthermore, in every subclass of this model, $\frac{1}{2}\left(x_{1}^{2}+x_{2}^{2}+x_{3}^{2}\right)$ is constant.
-This corresponds to energy conservation in the tVG.
-Analysis of the last two degenerate cases where $x_{3}'=0$ is described in the Appendix.
-Calculations for the first seven subclasses closely follow the above discussion and are presented in Supplementary Information.
+This corresponds to energy conservation in the TVG.
+Analysis of the last two degenerate cases where $x_{3}'=0$ is found in the SI.

-The existence of these two constants of motion is guaranteed by properties of the matrix $\mathrm{P}$ in Eq. (\ref{eq:p48}).
+The existence of these two quadratic invariants is guaranteed by properties of the matrix $\mathrm{B}$ in Eq. (\ref{eq:p30}).
 For example, it can be shown that three rows (e.g. the first, third, and fifth) are linearly dependent with the others.
 For the non-degenerate cases the rank of this matrix is the number of independent rows, i.e. $4$.
-The rank and the dimension of its null-space must sum to $6$, the number of independent parameters we seek to estimate for the constants of motion.
+The rank and the dimension of its null-space must sum to $6$, the number of independent parameters we seek to estimate for the invariants.
 Thus the null-space is two-dimensional, and there are two constants of motion in general for this model.
-A similar conclusion is found for the degenerate cases (Appendix).
-These constants of motion correspond to surfaces denoted as $\mathscr{C}_{1}$ and $\mathscr{C}_{2}$, which are plotted in Figures 1 and 2, for the different subclasses and the full model respectively.
+A similar conclusion is found for the degenerate cases (SI).
+These constants of motion correspond to surfaces denoted as $\mathscr{C}_{1}$ and $\mathscr{C}_{2}$, which are plotted in Figures 1 and 2, for the subclasses and full model respectively.
+In summary, we have found two quadratic invariants for all variants of the TVG, rooted in the physics of the VG itself.

 {}